yongxuUSTC/sednn/mixture2clean_dnn/README.md

 Original C++ implementation is here (https://github.com/yongxuUSTC/DNN-for-speech-enhancement) by Yong Xu (yong.xu@surrey.ac.uk).
 This Keras re-implementation is done by Qiuqiang Kong (q.kong@surrey.ac.uk)

+## Requirements
+For pytorch backend, the code is developed using pytorch 1.0.0

+For keras backend, the code is developed using keras 2.2.4

 ## Run on mini data.
 It is suggest to use mini data for a quick run before using full data.
 We already prepared mini data in this repo.
 You may run the code as follows,